Properties of Gromov-Witten invariants defined via global Kuranishi charts: Virtual localisation and equivariant GW theory

-\begin{remark}[Comparison with \cite{Liu13}] In \cite{Liu13}, Liu streamlines the formula \eqref{de:weight-function} by introducing notation to deal with the unstable vertices.
-Given the already substantial notation from the global Kuranishi chart set-up, we refrain from this.
-However, despite the superficial difference between Theorem \ref{thm:formula-eq-gw} and \cite[Theorem 73]{Liu13}, they give the same formula in the case of a toric symplectic manifold/smooth toric variety.\end{remark}
+\begin{remark}[Comparison with \cite{Liu13}] In \cite{Liu13}, Liu streamlines \eqref{de:weight-function} by introducing additional notation to deal with the unstable vertices.
+We refrain from this as the global Kuranishi chart set-up already requires an abundance of symbols.
+However, despite the superficial difference between Theorem \ref{thm:formula-eq-gw} and \cite[Theorem 73]{Liu13}, they give the same formula in the case of a toric symplectic manifold, that is, a smooth toric variety by \cite{Del88}.\end{remark}